 Welcome to the blog!

-I firmly believe that self-education is critical for personal development, and to achieve the best life possible for yourself and those around you.
+I firmly believe that self-education is essential for personal development, and to achieve the best life possible for yourself and those around you.
 It is said that knowledge is power.
 This is true in some ways, if it is specialized knowledge within certain topics.

-The problem is though, that the knowledge we`re taught (and tested) in since primary school up until we recieve a degree from a college or a university, often has limited relevance to life as an adult.
+The problem is though, that the knowledge we`re taught (and tested) in since primary school up until we recieve a degree from a college or university, often has limited relevance to life as an adult.
 Memorizing general knowledge simply won`t prepare the individual for the real world outside schools.